mikejqzhang/nlp_capstone_sp19/Blog_1.md

 2) Learn communal representations from our created Reddit dataset as context
 3) Use trained model to detect communities from held out set
 4) **Stretch Goal** Explore interpolating, or otherwise exploring the continuous space of communal representations to learn about the communities

+Our third idea aims at context-specific text generation.
+Here our goal is to learn a language model that we may condition on a given domain.
+We plan on using reddit data which is split into many subcommunities, and classification data such as the yelp review dataset for this task.
+We hope that by sharing parameters across domains and by learning domain embeddings that we condition our language model on, we can generate with greater fluency and get representations for each domain.

+Our plan is to:

+1) Implement a context-aware language model
+2) Learn domain representations for different classes/comunities in the Yelp review and Reddit datasets.
+3) Compare our generations to baselines such as LMs trained on each domain individually and perform experiments with genrations interpolated between domains.
+4) **Stretch Goal** Apply methods from Bowman et al. in Generating Sentences from a Continuous Space, only instead using domain representations as the latent variable as oposed to initial hidden state.